pierre-rouleau/pel/doc/pel-manual.rst

 - Window splitting:

-  - The function ``pel-split-window-sensibly`` attempts to improve window splitting logic by selecting an orienation that takes the frame size into account with a different heuristic than what is normally used by Emacs.
+  - The function ``pel-split-window-sensibly`` attempts to improve window splitting logic by selecting an orientation that takes the frame size into account with a different heuristic than what is normally used by Emacs.
 The function is used by other PEL commands when windows are created.
 The logic gives priority to splitting vertically if the